You can use risk-stratified and random sampling methods to have MindBridge generate audit plan tasks for you.

-- Risk-Stratified: This method uses the risk score of entries/transactions to stratify the population generated by the applied filter.
+- Risk-stratified: Uses risk scores to stratify the data currently displayed in the data table (i.e., entries or transactions, and any applied filters).
 This method is unique to MindBridge and favors high risk and medium risk entries/transactions when creating the sample.

-- Random: This method creates a truly random sample from the population generated by the applied filter.
-Unlike the risk-rated method, each item in the population has an equal chance of being selected, regardless of their risk level.
+- Random: Creates a truly random sample from the data currently displayed in the data table (i.e., entries or transactions, and any applied filters).
+Each entry/transaction has an equal chance of being selected, regardless of risk level.

-When the Intelligent Sampler generates a sample, it selects all of the high-risk scores available to be sampled, and the rest of the sample is split to contain 60% medium risk transactions and 40% low risk.
+When you create a risk-stratified sample, MindBridge selects all high-risk scores available to be sampled (within the scope of the filters applied to the dashboard), and the rest of the sample is split to contain 60% medium risk transactions and 40% low risk.

-In the example below, 100 transactions were selected for the sample size.
-The financial data table contains 21 high risk transactions, so they are added to the sample.
+For example, 100 transactions were selected for the sample size.
+The financial data table contains:

 - The PRNG is configured with a random seed based on system time and other variables;